seek4life/WordPress-CI-CD-K8/README.md

 ### Approach

 We will set up continuous delivery pipelines for containerized (Docker) application to Kubernetes.
 Through this approach plan to deliver the infrastructure as a code.
+The backed database is MySQL.

 1. **Pipeline as code**: We use Jenkins file to create declarative pipelines
 2. **Infrastructure as code**: We containerize the application using Docker